Center for Addiction Recovery in Pregnancy & Parenting

 - Other topics related to the care of pregnant and parenting women with SUD

-Screening, Brief Intervention, and Referral to Treatment (SBIRT) in Obstetrics & Gynecology
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) in Obstetrics and Gynecology

 - All pregnant women are screened for substance use disorders and other behavioral health needs as part of their prenatal care